ghl3/bamboo/README.md

         .map_groups(lambda x: x['feature1'].mean()) \
         .sum() \
         .hist()

 Let's describe what's going here for the sake of completeness.
-We start with a normal dataframe and group it by the 'group' column.
-This turns it into a DataFrameGroupBy.
-We then wrap this in a BambooGroupBy so that we can run a chain of transformations on it.
-We start with a filter that requires that all remaining groups have a mean of their group column greater than 0.
-Next, we sort the groups, ordering them by the mean of their 'feature2' column.
+We start by taking a normal Pandas DataFrame and convert it into a BambooDataFrame using 'wrap'.
+This allows us to do in line processing on it.
+We group it by the 'group' column, turning it into a DataFrameGroupBy.
+Next, we apply a filter that requires that all remaining groups have a mean of their group column greater than 0.
+We then sort the groups, ordering them by the mean of their 'feature2' column.
 Then, we map a function over each row in each group, taking the mean of 'feature2'.
 This turns the underlying object from a multi-column data frame into a data frame of only one column (the result of our mapping function).
 Finally, we take the sum of that value within each group.
 We end by making a histogram of the resulting object, which has a single value for each group.